artemis-sbs/LegendaryMissions/mkdocs/docs/script/ai/raider.md

 # Enemy (Raider) AI

-## Basic Siege AI
+## Legendary Missions AI

-The enemy AI in a Basic Siege Map is defined in
+The enemy AI in a Legendary Missions Map is defined in

 :fontawesome-brands-python: